Emulator Issues #7481

 they've recently gone much lower level than that test application, but Dolphin is acting a bit weird with things, so it may be a while until things are acting properly.

-#32 Updated by loganstromberg over 4 years ago
+#32 Updated by loganstromberg almost 5 years ago

 I think the new timing changes are a good idea because I agree with the principle of making the emulator be as close as possible to the actual console, but it feels like the new change wasn't coded very well (I'm playing r2826, the Aug 31 build).
 Is it using a spinloop to simulate the delay or something?
 Games like Animal Crossing and F-Zero will feel like they're freezing up, running at 1-2fps while loading is going on and messing with the audio and stuff.
 It's very annoying, especially in games that autosave frequently when other action is going on.
 Just wanted to bring this issue up here